Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable interferometer testbed: Experimental Results

 \subsection{Normalized Heterodyne Efficiency Measurement}

-A second possibility is, as mentioned, to neglect the exact value of the \ac{he}'s scaling factor $G(f)$ and characterize only the variations of the \ac{he}.
-This approach allows us to study the \ac{he} variations due to beam tilt, while using \acp{hf} in the \ac{lisa}-heterodyne band.
+We further proceed characterizing the dependency of the \ac{he} on the measurement beam's angle.
+For this purpose, we opt to use MHz \acp{hf} to be representative of \ac{lisa}.
+We must therefore neglect the exact value of the \ac{he}'s scaling factor $G(f)$ and characterize only the variations of the \ac{he}; we do this by normalizing the measured \ac{he} by its maximum.
 The main goal of this section is to characterize the asymmetry in the \ac{he} measured by the two \ac{qpd} halves as a function of the beam tilt; this is possible because the beam pairs present a wavefront curvature mismatch \cite{alvise_2024}.
 This procedure was followed using the beam couple \ac{rxgb}\&\ac{lo} on both the \acp{refqpd} and \ac{sciqpd}.

 We performed this analysis analogously to the \ac{dws} calibrations in \cite[Section V]{alvise_2024}: the Rx beam is rotated about the center of the \ac{qpd} under test, i.e., either the \acp{refqpd} or the \acp{sciqpd}, using the steering mirrors on the \ac{ts}.
 The procedure is depicted in \Cref{fig::beam_rotation}; for a full description of this procedure, see \cite[Section V]{alvise_2024}.
 To establish the calibration, the measured beam angle is compared with the corresponding \ac{he}. \Cref{eq::beam_tilt_dps} is the relation used to recover the beam tilt angle from the \ac{dps} measurement, where $\Delta x_\text{AUXQPD}$ is the lateral displacement of the beam measured on the \ac{auxqpd}, and $d_\text{QPD-AUXQPD}$ is the distance between the two \acp{qpd} along the beam path.
-This procedure is the main (systematic) uncertainty source of the measurement, as $d_\text{REFQPD-AUXQPD}$ is known to within $\sim7$\% precision.
+This procedure is the main (systematic) uncertainty source of the measurement, as $d_\text{REFQPD-AUXQPD}$ is known to within $\sim7$\% precision, as previously shown in \cite{alvise_2024}.